andre-meneses/bitcoin-miner/README.md

 # RTL Design for a bitcoin miner

 ## Introduction
-This project was developed as part of a digital circuits class, the goal was to provide a register-transfer level design for an application of our choice.
-Given the popularity of cryptocurrencies, it seemed to be an interesting challenge to design our own bitcoin miner.
+This project was developed as part of a digital circuits class with the goal of designing a register-transfer level implementation for an application of our choice.
+Given the popularity of cryptocurrencies, we decided to design our own Bitcoin miner as an interesting and challenging project.
 ## Bitcoin
-The validation of bitcoin transactions is done by computational work.
-For a block to be validated, its header must be fed to a hash function(sha-256) and the result must be compared to a target value.
-If the comparison succeeds, a 4 byte part of the header called nonce is returned.
-Otherwise, the nonce is updated and a new attempt is made.
+Bitcoin transactions are validated through computational work.
+To validate a block, its header must be hashed by a SHA-256 function and compared to a target value.
+If the comparison succeeds, a 4-byte portion of the header called the "nonce" is returned.
+If it fails, the nonce is updated and the process is repeated.
 ## Design Considerations
-The first step was to decide what tasks the circuit should perform.
-In order to mine bitcoins, an 80 bytes(640 bits) block must be hashed by the sha-256 function, that works by processing 512 bits blocks at a time.
-Hence, two blocks must be hashed, the first block hash remains constant, while the second block hash changes after each nonce update.
-Thus, we decided that our circuit would only perform the hash of the second block, this allows for a simpler design while maintaining most of the computational work to be executed by the miner.
+Our first step was to decide what tasks our circuit should perform.
+To mine Bitcoins, an 80-byte (640-bit) block must be hashed using the SHA-256 function, which processes 512-bit blocks at a time.
+Two blocks must be hashed, with the first block's hash remaining constant and the second block's hash changing after each nonce update.
+Therefore, we designed our circuit to only perform the hash of the second block, allowing for a simpler design while still performing most of the computational work required for mining.

-We made use the following steps:
+Our design process involved the following steps:

 1. Creation of a high-level state machine
 2. Definition of the datapath
 3. Creation of a finite-state machine